American Ariel Torres wins First-Ever Bronze Medal in Karate Kata at Tokyo Olympics

 - Oops!Something went wrong.Please try again later.

-American Ariel Torres wins First-Ever Bronze Medal in Karate Kata at Tokyo Olympics originally appeared on NBC Sports Chicago
+American Ariel Torres wins First-Ever Bronze Medal in Karate Kata at Tokyo Olympics originally appeared on NBC Sports Bayarea

 Ariel Torres won the bronze medal in men’s individual karate kata in the Tokyo Olympics Friday morning.